nss-day-cohort-38/bangazon-ecommerce-web-app-iris-station/README.md

     - View the products that a logged in user has posted to sell
     - View the amount of times a product has been sold
     - View the current Stock
-    - User can Remove a product they have for sale Product
+    - Users can Remove a product they have for sale Product
 - Reports
     - User can see errors where a customer has multiple open orders.
 It shows their full name and how many open orders they have.
 - My Cart